Mother

 Mother Characters

-Archetypal mothers are responsible for supporting and protecting their homes and their tribes (i.e., their families, communities, teams, or other groups of affiliation).
-They typically feel a duty to honor their heritage and keep it alive.
-Mother characters often symbolize the value and the perils of familial bonds, tribalism, tradition, and territoriality.
+Archetypal mothers typically take responsibility for protecting their homes and supporting their tribes (i.e., their families, communities, teams, or other groups of affiliation).
+Most feel a duty to honor their heritage and keep it alive.
+Mother characters often symbolize the value and the perils of familial and tribal bonds, tribalism, tradition, and territoriality.

 The mother archetype often appears in nurses, social workers, school teachers, community organizers, and matriarchal figures within nuclear or extended families.
 In these cases, mother characters wield informal power, relying on interpersonal skills, political savvy, and social capital to achieve their goals.
 Even when archetypal mothers occupy positions of institutional authority, they tend to employ official power only as a last resort.